debjitl45/day4/README.md

 Q17.
 What logging support provided by Spring Boot?
-How can we control logging level in Spring Boot?
+How can we control logging level in Spring Boot?<br>
 Spring Boot provides options to use all popular logging API using the relevant starter, by default Spring Boot use Commons Logging for its internal logging.
 If we are using Spring Boot Starters for our application, Logback will be used for logging by default unless we want to use any other logging API.
 To use any other logging API, we need to add the correct starter in our application.
 In case we like to use Log4j2 for logging configuration, all you have to add the log4j2 starter in your application (You may have to exclude logback using  pom.xml file).

 Spring Boot provides an easy way to configure and set logging levels for your application.
 We can use application.properties file to configure the desired Logging level for our application by using ‘logging.level.*=LEVEL’.
 Here is an example for the same